zzz845zz/kaist-cp.github.io/pages/join.md

 - **Failures**.
 You don't know what you're doing, so you'll fail almost always.
 To deal with the frustration from such failures, you should be mentally tough enough to tolerate such frustration.
-If successful, from time to time you will be able to understand or design small things, which accumulate to a paper and a thesis.
+If successful, from time to time you will be able to understand or design small things, which accumulate to a paper and then a thesis.

 - **Changing plans**.
 You don't know what you're doing, so your goal will be changing as you make progress on your project.
-So any long-term plan is destined to be significantly revised.
+So any long-term plan is destined to be significantly revised (if not cancelled).
 Thus you should think of the goal as a ever-moving target, the current version being just the best possible approximation of the actual end result.
 Your goal should be neither too concrete nor too abstract: if too concrete, it will not be resilient to the revision; if too abstract, it will not guide your